Last Updated on February 4, 2021 by Laura

 - “I Love to Read Week” posters and handout

 What plans do you have to celebrate “I Love to Read Month” in your school?
-Share your great ideas with us here!
+Be sure to share your good ideas in the comments!